Kamioka Observatory: Supernova 1987A

 The Kamiokande-II experiment happened to be running at a particularly fortuitous time, as a supernova took place while the detector was online and taking data.
-With the upgrades that had taken place the detector was sensitive enough to observe the thermal neutrinos produced by Supernova 1987A, which took place roughly 160,000 light years away in the Large Magellanic Cloud.
+With the upgrades that had taken place, the detector was sensitive enough to observe the thermal neutrinos produced by Supernova 1987A, which took place roughly 160,000 light years away in the Large Magellanic Cloud.
 The neutrinos arrived at Earth in February 1987, and the Kamiokande-II detector observed 11 events.

 Nucleon decay

-Kamiokande-II continued KamiokaNDE's search for proton decay and again failed to observe it.
-The experiment once again set a lower-bound on the half-life of the proton.
+KamiokaNDE-II continued KamiokaNDE's search for proton decay and again failed to observe it.
+The experiment once again set a higher lower-bound on the half-life of the proton.

 Kamiokande-III

-The final upgrade to the detector, Kamiokande-III operated 1990–1995.
+The final upgrade to the detector, KamiokaNDE-III, operated 1990–1995.

 Nobel Prize

 For his work directing the Kamioka experiments, and in particular for the first-ever detection of astrophysical neutrinos Masatoshi Koshiba was awarded the Nobel Prize in Physics in 2002.
 Raymond Davis Jr. and Riccardo Giacconi were co-winners of the prize.